ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/config.md

 ```

 The type of every single tag should be specified, with `object` as the type for tags
-that are mere containers for lower level tags (i.e. `core`).
+that are containers for more nested tags (i.e. `core`).
 In cases where strictly
 positive values are required this is achieved by setting `exclusiveMinimum` to zero.
 For
 each `object`, the `required` key specifies the tags that must be included for
 validation to pass.

-We don't allow tags that are not included within a schema, therefore
+We do not permit configuration tags that are not included within a schema, therefore the
-the config module automatically sets `additionalProperties` as false for every object in
+config module automatically sets `additionalProperties` as `false` for every object in
 the schema.
 The `default` key is used to specify the default value that should be
 inserted if the tag in question is not provided for the user.
 The default value for all
 objects should be set as `{}` to ensure that nested defaults can be found and populated.